 Castle Combe is located only a short drive from the historic cities, of Bath and Chippenham in the Cotswolds.
 You can easily pass several days exploring both cities.
 Other places worth a visit in the local area are the Hope Nature Centre in Trow Bridge and Lacock Abbey.

 Of course, being located in the Cotswolds, the whole village is surrounded by scenic countryside.
 There are numerous walking routes to be found in the local area, or a short drive away.
 There is also plenty of quaint cafes and English pubs to while away the days.

-If you are willing to travel a bit further away from Castle Combe village, you should visit:
+There are many great things to do near Castle Combe.
+If you are willing to travel a bit further away from Castle Combe village, you should visit the below locations.

 Is it worth visiting Castle Combe village?

 The tiny village of Castle Combe has been called the prettiest village in England for years.
-I guess many of you have only seen it on screen on a few movies.
-Castle Combe enjoys a reputation for being one of the most photographed places in England, so it must be one of the best places to visit in the UK!
-Do you agree? 😉
+I guess many of you have only seen it on screen in a few movies.
+Castle Combe enjoys a reputation for being one of the most photographed places in England as it’s one of the most famous British landmarks, so it must be one of the best places to visit in the UK!
+Do you agree?